Senior lecturer, Portuguese literature

 Chatarina Edfeldt is an Assistant Professor of Portuguese and a member of the Literature, Identity and Transculturality research group at Dalarna University.

 Her research focuses on Portuguese-speaking literature, culture and identity formations from a Gender and Post-colonial perspective.
 She has published books and articles on the topics of gender issues, literary historiography and Portuguese-speaking women writers.
-Her most recent book is a co-edited volume Transcultural Identity Constructions in a Changing World (Peter Lang 2016).
 She is a member of CEMRI (Centre of Migration and International Relations) at University of Aberta, and of Institute of Comparative Literature Margarida Losa at the University of Porto, Portugal.

-Cosmopolitan, Vernacular and Gender in the Circulation and Aesthetical Reception of African Literature Written in Portuguese
+The Cosmopolitan, Vernacular and Gender in the Circulation and Reception of Literatures Written in Portuguese